 2. Ultra-thick plate cutting section is prone to quality defects

-The upper edge collapses or drops in the form of molten strings, resulting in rounded corners collapsing due to the upper edge of the slit melts too quickly, causing the rounded corners to collapse.
+The upper edge of the cut collapses or drops in the form of molten strings, resulting in rounded corners collapsing due to the upper edge of the slit melting too quickly.

-Third is that the height between the cutting nozzle and the workpiece is too high or too low, the size of the cutting nozzle used is too large, and the oxygen in the flame is excessive.
+- Incorrect height between the cutting nozzle and the workpiece, large size of the cutting nozzle, and excess oxygen in the flame.

-This may be due to excessive cutting speed or impurities in the steel plate that affect the forming.
+This may be due to excessive cutting speed or impurities in the steel plate that impact its formation.

 As shown in Figure 3.

-① It is depressed near the lower edge and the lower edge melts into rounded corners because of a fast cutting speed, a clogged or damaged cutting nozzle, and blocked or deteriorated air line.
+① There is depression near the lower edge and the lower edge melts into rounded corners because of a fast cutting speed, a clogged or damaged cutting nozzle, and blocked or deteriorated air line.

-Due to the local heating of the steel plate during cutting, the material shifting deformation occurs during the cutting of the steel plate, thereby causing dimensional deviation of the cut parts and affecting the quality of the product.
+Local heating of the steel plate during cutting causes material shifting deformation, leading to dimensional deviation of the cut parts and affecting their quality.

 3. Cutting process